opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 If you need to request massive volumes of data from, for example, a machine learning job, use the `scroll` operation instead.
 The `scroll` operation allows you to request an unlimited number of results.

 To use the scroll operation, add a `scroll` parameter to the request header with a search context to tell Elasticsearch how long you need to keep scrolling.
 This search context needs to be long enough to process a single batch of results.

-The `size` parameter allows you to set the number of results that you want returned for each batch.
+To set the number of results that you want returned for each batch, use the `size` parameter:

 ```json
 GET shakespeare/_search?scroll=10m